brightway-lca/brightwebapp/jose/paper.md

 % Authors make the case for their submission’s contribution in the paper, under the heading “Statement of Need.”
 The criterion is less one of novelty, than need: submissions targeting subjects or applications already addressed by other resources are eligible, if the authors make a case for why they might be adopted by learners or other instructors.
 For example, authors could say that they approach a topic differently, that they update material to modern contexts, that the need is born of a new educational program, or a conference tutorial or other informal-learning scenario.

 # Summary

-`brightwebapp` is a Python package that provides a framework for building complex life-cycle assessment (LCA) and supply chain analysis applications that run in the browser using WebAssembly (WASM).
-It leverages the [Brightway](https://brightway.dev) LCA framework and the [Holoviz Panel](https://panel.holoviz.org) [@holoviz_panel] library to create interactive web applications.
+`brightwebapp` is a Python software package and web application that demonstrates a framework for building complex life-cycle assessment (LCA) and supply chain analysis applications that run in the browser using WebAssembly (WASM).
+It leverages the [Brightway](https://brightway.dev) LCA framework and the [Holoviz Panel](https://panel.holoviz.org) [@holoviz_panel] library to create interactive web applications with [Pyodide](https://pyodide.org/en/stable/) [@pyodide].
 The package is designed as a template for developers to create their own LCA applications, with a focus on ease of use and flexibility.
+As a stand-alone web application, it allows users to perform LCA and supply chain analysis of the entire US economy, based on theUSEEIO database [@yang2017useeio] directly in their web browser without the need for a local installation of Python or Brightway.
+This makes it an ideal tool for teaching and learning about LCA and supply chain analysis in a web-based environment.

 # Statement of Need

 The Brightway framework [@Mutel2017] is a powerful tool for life-cycle assessment and supply chain analysis.
 However, it traditionally requires a local Python environment, which poses a challenge for web applications and interactive dashboards.
 These applications must either use a complex server backend to run the framework or rely on serving static, pre-computed data to users.
 A recent example of this is the carculator application [@sacchi2022and], which assesses the environmental impact of automobiles.
 `brightwebapp` addresses this issue by allowing users to run LCA and supply chain analysis applications directly in their web browser, eliminating the need for a local installation.
 This grants users the flexibility to directly explore the impact of different LCA parameters.
+CONTEXT OF TEACHING: requires maintaining a server backend, which can be complex and costly.

+# Supply Chain Analysis and Emission Scope Splitting

+![Diagram of the example use-case implemented in the BrightWebApp package.
+Here, every numbered circle represents a production node in the supply chain graph of automotive manufacturing.
+The supply chain can be split into different levels of "depth".
+Every node can be assigned to one of three "emission scopes", as defined by the Greenhouse Gas Protocol accounting standard [@bhatia2004greenhouse]] \label{fig:scope_splitting}](_media/scope_splitting.svg){height="5.5cm"}

 # Brightway and WebAssembly